santiagoolivos/signatureapi-tutorials/powerautomate-generic/how-to-save-deliverables-sharepoint.md

 ## Step-by-Step Tutorial

-Follow these steps to automate the process of saving signed documents in Sharepoint with SignatureAPI and Microsoft Power Automate.
+Follow these steps to automate the process of saving signed documents in SharePoint with SignatureAPI and Microsoft Power Automate.

 ### Step 1: Set Up the Power Automate Flow